batibot323/law-node-01/README.md

 Research how to insert jsonb.

 Done with most except auth, just going to use jwt_access_token and no signatures.
-- verify login
+- verify login - Done!
-- give jwt
+- give jwt - Done!
-- ask for jwt as req.header
+- ask for jwt as req.header - Done!
-- try authorization in get tasks
+- try authorization in get tasks - Done!
-- get user_id from jwt in request
+- get user_id from jwt in request - Done!
-- use this in a middleware (stretch)
+- use this in a middleware (stretch) - Done!

 # Requirements
 Setup a project with your programming language of choice and create an API for managing a TODO list with the following specification: